91ahmed/NODE-MVC/README.md

 ### Prerequisites

-You should have a good background on nodeJs and how to use expressJs framework.
+You should have a good background on nodeJs and express framework.

 ### How to install